2025–26 Croatian Football League

-The 2025–26 Croatian Football League (officially SuperSport Hrvatska nogometna liga for sponsorship reasons) will be the 35th season of the Croatian top division football, the national championship for men's association football teams in Croatia, since its establishment in 1992.
+The 2025–26 Croatian Football League (officially SuperSport Hrvatska nogometna liga for sponsorship reasons) was the 35th season of the Croatian top division football, the national championship for men's association football teams in Croatia, since its establishment in 1992.
 The season started on 1 August 2025.

-The league will be contested by 10 teams.
+The league was contested by 10 teams.

 Teams

 The following teams compete in the 2025–26 HNL.

 Changes

 Vukovar 1991 were promoted from the 2024–25 Prva NL for the first time in their history while Šibenik were relegated to the 2025–26 Prva NL after one season back in the top flight.